milangmatt/OOP_JS3/src/module_5/M5_p5_swing_components/README.md

 `JList`: a component that displays a list of items from which the user can select an item.
 The selection in a `JList`.
 The constructor for `JList` takes an array of objects that will be displayed in the list.
-The `getSelectedItem()` method returns the currently selected object's value.
+The `getSelectedValue()` method returns the currently selected object's value.

 ```java
 private JPanel createListPanel(String panelName) {